 Accepting or reinventing?

 Despite almost 20 years of research, experiments and testing, the Swiss techniques are not well known in other countries.
 Each country claims to be in a unique situation, and therefore effective measures from another country do not apply.
 But the Europeans have to realise that the challenges are all identical.
 It is the same wolf, and the same livestock they try to protect.
 A guard dogs works the same way in France, Austria or Switzerland.
 An electric fence is just as powerful in Germany as in Italy.
 But it is our willingness to accept the proper herd management tools that lay in front of us.
 The longer countries like France continue with reinventing the wheel, the longer it takes people to accept a coexistence with wolves.
+Meanwhile, Switzerland decided to stick to strict regulations for shooting wolves.

 Read the German report from KORA on herd management from 1999 below: